Irish Moss: Benefits and How To Consume

 The nutritional benefits of Irish moss

-Irish moss contains 92 of the 102 minerals that our bodies need, along with Vitamins A, B, C, D, E and K. It is especially rich in calcium and iodine, as well as containing potassium iodide and potassium bromide, selenium, zinc and natural silica.
-Not only is it very beneficial to the bones, joints and skin, helping to maintain bone strength and skin elasticity, it can also be applied topically to moisten and nourish the skin and hair.
+Along with Vitamins B2 and B9, Irish Moss (Chondrus Crispus) is especially rich in minerals such as calcium, magnesium, zinc and iodine, among others.
+Not only is it very beneficial to the bones, joints, and skin, helping to maintain bone strength and skin elasticity, it can also be applied topically to moisten and nourish the skin and hair.

 Great for weight loss